lewisjb/uqcs-website/about.md

 We develop, hack and ultimately have fun.

 * We are a very active society who meets regularly to learn, develop, hack and have fun.
 We provide education and resources that enable you to extend your interests.
-* Broaden your knowledge, learn new technologies and hone your skills at our regular workshops presented by fellow members.
+* Broaden your knowledge, learn new technologies and hone your skills at our regular workshops presented by fellow members and highly regarded professionals.
-* Promote high quality software and practices and help fundraise with public 'installfests' of modern browsers, operating systems and UQ technologies.
 * Join one of our programming competition teams giving you a competitive edge whilst perfecting coding techniques.
 * Let your inner hacker loose!